 It's important to understand that Agile is not just a set of principles, strategies or methodologies.
 As a matter of fact, it's also a mindset that needs to be adopted, as well.
 Therefore, adopting the Agile approach to SaaS needs to come from everyone within the organization.
 Only then can you devise a plan on how to utilize the Agile principles and strategies the best way possible.
 As an example, an Agile approach will include:

-- Proper training for all teams - You cannot expect to accomplish anything when adopting an Agile approach if you don't provide an adequate training to all team members.
+- Proper training for all teams - You cannot expect to accomplish anything when adopting an Agile approach if you don't provide adequate training to all team members.
 That way you can develop an Agile environment that will foster iterative strategies and effective principles on all SaaS projects.
+You might even consider hiring additional agile experts (check out our suggestions for interview questions).

 - Executive support - As mentioned before, the willingness to adapt must come from everyone within the organization starting from the very top.
 If executive decisions differ from Agile practices, you're going to have a conflict of interests.